-Signed: Date: adherence to the above me me) agree to follow this policy and understand that non- eans that I will experience consequences, such as not independently and losing my computer privileges. • check my use of ICT and monitor the Internet sites I ent/carer will be contacted if a member of school staff is ☐I will be responsible for my I rules are to keep me safe. behaviour when using ICT because I know that these . school time to arrange to meet someone unless this is ved by a teacher and a responsible adult comes with ☐I will not give out my own deaddress. etails such as my name, phone number or home allowed at school.
-If I acciden r, save or send anything that could be upsetting or not tally find anything like this, I will close the screen and school, or get help from an adult if at home. ☐I will make sure that all ICT of school, is responsible, polit contact with other children and adults, both in and out e and sensible. ☐I will only use the Internet a fter being given permission from a teacher. □I will not bring software, CD s or ICT equipment into school without permission. ☐ I will only open/delete my o wn files. □ I will only open e-mail attackapproved.□ I will not tell other people m hments from people I know, or who my teacher has y ICT passwords. ☐ I will only use my class e-m mailing. ail address or my own school e-mail address when e- I will only use ICT in school ICT for the intended purpose. for school purposes and during lessons I will only use
+Name: Signed: Date: to the above means that I will ex ree to follow this policy and understand that non-adherence operience consequences, such as not being trusted to use ICT and losing my computer privileges. • eck my use of ICT and monitor the Internet sites I have r will be contacted if a member of school staff is concerned ☐ I will be responsible for my be so, because I know that these ru haviour when using ICT and sign out when requested to do les are to keep me safe. . nool time to arrange to meet someone unless this is part of a acher and a responsible adult comes with me. ☐ I will not give out my own deta ails such as my name, phone number or home address. allowed at school.
+If I accidentall save or send anything that could be upsetting or not y find anything like this, I will close the screen and tell a , or get help from an adult if at home. $\hfill \square$ I will make sure that all ICT corschool, is responsible, polite and ntact with other children and adults, both in and out of sensible. $\hfill \square$ I will only use the laptop and / for the purpose given. or Internet after being given permission from a teacher and $\square$ I will not bring software, CDs of or ICT equipment into school without permission. ☐ I will only open/delete my own n files. $\hfill \square$ I will not tell other people my ICT passwords. ☐ I will only open e-mail attachm nents from people I know, or who my teacher has approved. ☐ I will only use my class e-mail a address or my own school e-mail address when e-mailing. the intended purpose. school purposes and during lessons I will only use ICT for